poulami249/dsi_c5_playground/README.md

 Session #3: Git & GitHub

-Initializing a Repository
+Initializing a Repository- Poulami
 Create a new Git repository: git init
 Create a new branch called main while initializing: git init -b main Cloning a Repository
 Clone an existing repository: git clone <repository_url>
 Clone and rename the directory: git clone <repository_url> <new_directory_name>
 Tracking Files
-Check the status of your repository: git status
+-Check the status of your repository: git status
 Track a new file: git add <file_name>
 Track all files: git add -A
 Committing Changes
-Commit staged changes with a message: git commit -m "Your commit message" Commit without -m for a detailed message: git commit (Enter the message in the editor) Remote Repositories
+-Commit staged changes with a message: git commit -m "Your commit message" -Commit without -m for a detailed message: git commit (Enter the message in the editor) -Remote Repositories
 Check remotes: git remote -v
 Add a remote repository: git remote add origin <repository_url>
 Show details of a remote: git remote show origin